 Today, online and some offline advertising campaigns are powered by technological platforms (software).
 These platforms are all part of the online advertising ecosystem.

-The online advertising ecosystem is a vast entity that consists of over a dozen different types of advertising-technology platforms and intermediaries that all play a role in the creation and execution of an online advertising campaign.
+The online advertising ecosystem is a vast entity that consists of over a dozen different types of advertising technology platforms and intermediaries that all play a role in the creation, execution, and measurement of an online advertising campaign.

 As the diagram above illustrates, there are a number of platforms and intermediaries involved in the buying and selling of ads and data.

 We’ll be constantly referring to these platforms and intermediaries throughout this book, so let’s take a closer look at them now.